botchris/go-pubsub/README.md

 - `recover`: a middleware that recovers from panics.
 - `retry`: a middleware that retries publishing messages if the broker fails.

-Middlewares can be combined by wrapping each other, example:
+Middlewares can be combined by wrapping each other,for example:

 ```go
 broker := memory.NewMemoryBroker(memory.NopErrorHandler)